keptn/lifecycle-toolkit/docs/CONTRIBUTING.md

 Note that changes made to the docs in the sandbox will be overwritten so the same changes should be applied to the corresponding doc source in the `lifecycle-toolkit` documentation.

+## Tips and Tricks (aka How to Avoid Gotchas)

+1. Sign all commits! `git commit -sm "message"`
+1. If your PR has one commit, make it semantic (and all lowercase): `git commit -sm "docs: i did something"`
+1.